MateoMCuevas/betkick-client/README.md

 # BetKick Frontend

-BetKick is a web application that provides a risk-free simulation environment for soccer betting.
-Users can explore real soccer matches and competitions, place virtual bets on match outcomes, and compete with others to see who makes the best predictions.
+BetKick is a web application that provides a risk-free simulation environment for football betting.
+Users can explore real football matches and competitions, place virtual bets on match outcomes, and compete with others to see who makes the best predictions.
 This repository contains the frontend codebase built with Angular.
-For the backend repository see [BetKick API](https://github.com/LeandroFernandezRuhl/betkick-client).
+For the backend repository see [BetKick API](https://github.com/LeandroFernandezRuhl/betkick-api).

 ## Features

 The BetKick frontend offers the following features:

-- **Match Exploration**: Browse and search for upcoming soccer matches, view match details, and filter matches by date and competition.
+- **Match Exploration**: Browse and search for upcoming football matches, view match details, and filter matches by date and competition.
 - **Bet Placement**: Place virtual bets on match outcomes, view active bets, and cancel active bets.
 - **User Dashboard**: View and manage user profile, deposit/withdraw virtual funds, and access bet history.
 - **Leaderboard**: View a leaderboard of users ranked by their betting performance and total virtual funds.